The Best Band Of The 00’s is a piece reflecting my opinion. Please enjoy!

 I held my breath until December, 29th, 2013.
-On that sombre day the genius that was Benjamin Curtis left this mortal realm all too soon, at the mere age of 35.
+On that sombre day the genius that was Benjamin Curtis left this mortal realm.
+Did so all too soon, at the mere age of 35.
 He died of a weird form of Cancer.
 One I won’t even try to spell here.

 It was aggressive and caught up to him only ten months after his diagnosis.
 I felt very much personally effected by his passing.
 Almost like I knew the guy.
 I still get somewhat choked up even writing now about it.

-He seemed like such a kind and caring soul that it was too much to imagine I’d never hear a new lick, riff, or hiss from this man’s amplifier.
+He seemed like such a kind and caring soul.
+It was too much to imagine I’d never hear a new lick, riff, or hiss from this man’s amplifier.

-… That is until mid-last week when out of literally nowhere came a collection of alternate takes and unreleased B-Sides by the Secret Machines called Allaire Sessions.
+That is until mid-last week.
+Out of literally nowhere came a collection of alternate takes and unreleased B-Sides by the Secret Machines called Allaire Sessions.